+THE OWNORTH THE OWNER OF THE OWNER OWN
-3.2.7 CTC recognises that a key preventative measure in dealing with fraud and corruption is to take effective steps at the recruitment stage to establish, as far as possible, the honesty and integrity of potential employees, whether for permanent, temporary or casual posts and agency staff.
-CTC's recruitment procedure contains appropriate safeguards in the form of written references, the verification of qualifications held and employment history.
-As in other public bodies, a Disclosure and Barring Service (DBS) check will be undertaken for officers working with or who may have contact with children or vulnerable adults.

-3.3 Responsibilities of Officers

-- 3.3.1 Each officer is governed in their work by the Standing Orders and Financial Regulations, and other policies on conduct and on IT usage.
-Included in the policies are guidelines on Gifts and Hospitality, and codes of conduct associated with professional and personal conduct and conflict of interest.
-These are issued to all employees when they commence employment. - 3.3.2 In addition to paragraph 3.3.1, officers are responsible for ensuring that they follow the instructions given to them by management, particularly in relation to the safekeeping of the assets of the Council. - 3.3.3 Officers are expected always to be aware of the possibility that fraud, corruption and theft may exist in the workplace and be able to share their concerns with management.

-3.4 Conflicts of Interest

-3.4.1 Both elected members and officers must ensure that they avoid situations where there is a potential for a conflict of interest.
-Such situations can arise with externalisation of services, internal tendering, planning and land issues etc. Effective role separation will ensure decisions made are seen to be based upon impartial advice and avoid questions about improper disclosure of confidential information.

-3.5 Official Guidance

-3.5.1 In addition to Financial Regulations and Standing Orders, due regard will be had to external and inspectorate recommendations.

-3.6 Role of Internal Audit

-3.6.1 Internal Audit plays a vital preventative role in trying to ensure that systems and procedures are in place to prevent and deter fraud and corruption.
+- 3.2.5 The Town Clerk & Responsible Financial Officer is expected to create an environment in which Council staff feel able to approach them with any concerns they may have about suspected irregularities. - 3.2.6 Special arrangements may be applied from time to time for example where employees are responsible for cash handling or are in charge of financial systems and systems that generate payments, for example petty cash.
+These procedures will be supported by relevant training. - 3.2.7 The Council recognises that a key preventative measure in dealing with fraud and corruption is to take effective steps at the recruitment stage to establish, as far as possible, the honesty and integrity of potential employees, whether for permanent, temporary or casual posts and agency staff.
+The Council's recruitment procedure contains appropriate safeguards in the form of written references, the verification of qualifications held and employment history.
+As in other public bodies Criminal Records Bureau (CRB) checks are undertaken for employees working with or who may have contact with children or vulnerable adults. - 3.3 Responsibilities of Employees - 3.3.1 Each employee is governed in their work by the Council's Standing Orders and Financial Regulations, and other policies on conduct and on IT usage.
+Included in the Council policies are guidelines on Gifts and Hospitality, and codes of conduct associated with professional and personal conduct and conflict of interest.
+These are issued to all employees when they join the Council. - 3.3.2 In addition to paragraph 3.3.1, employees are responsible for ensuring that they follow the instructions given to them by management, particularly in relation to the safekeeping of the assets of the Council. - 3.3.3 Employees are expected always to be aware of the possibility that fraud, corruption and theft may exist in the workplace and be able to share their concerns with management. - 3.4 Conflicts of Interest - 3.4.1 Both elected members and employees must ensure that they avoid situations where there is a potential for a conflict of interest.
+Such situations can arise with externalisation of services, internal tendering, planning and land issues etc. Effective role separation will ensure decisions made are seen to be based upon impartial advice and avoid questions about improper disclosure of confidential information. - 3.5 Official Guidance - 3.5.1 In addition to Financial Regulations and Standing Orders, due regard will be had to external and inspectorate recommendations. - 3.6 Role of Internal Audit - 3.6.1 Internal Audit plays a vital preventative role in trying to ensure that systems and procedures are in place to prevent and deter fraud and corruption.

+THE SECOND TO SECOND SE

-3.7 Role of the External Auditor
+3.7 The Role of the External Auditor